 In a moment where many of us find ourselves at risk of burnout and fatigue, we want to invite you to an experiment rooted in the Ignatian tradition.
 We call it Breathe.
 We like to think of Breathe as a self-directed retreat, where each participant decides what they want to do, where they want to go, and how they are going to do it.

 Well, let’s call it flexible.
-Breathe will start with an initial gathering on December 2nd at 1:00pm to meet other participants, and a final gathering to share your experience on December 9th at 1:00 p.m., both on Zoom.
+Breathe will start with an initial gathering and end with a final gathering to share your experience.
 Between both gatherings, you will have the opportunity to craft your ideal, personalized half-day retreat and bring it to fruition.
 More importantly, we will reimburse you for meals, supplies, or transportation costs you accrue that day.
 Breathe wants to recognize and reward BC faculty and staff for the extraordinary efforts they’ve put in this semester.

 What kind of a retreat?